 In addition to full school chapel services, there are regular opportunities for Christian students to worship together and grow in their faith.
-Confirmation classes are arranged on request and candidates can be confirmed during one of the bishop's visits.
+Confirmation classes are arranged on request and candidates can be confirmed during one of the bishop's visits or at the cathedral in Toronto.

-SCHOOL STORE & BEAR BOUTIOUE
+SCHOOL STORE & BEAR BOUTIQUE